kapilsarkar/MY-PROJECTS/REACT-JS PROJECTS/NETFLIX-GPT/src/Steps.md

 1. Deploying our app to production

-1. Create SiggnUp User Account
+1. Create SignUp User Account

+1. Implement Sign In userApi

+1. Created our Redux store with userSlice

 ### Features :